-Since Bahr, CARB has worked closely with the U.S. EPA regional office in developing contingency measures with little success.
-CARB is committed to meeting the Clean Air Act requirements for contingency measures, but without finalized national guidance on this complex issue, it is not a good use of resources to pursue contingency measures that may not ultimately coincide with the upcoming new guidance.
+Since Bahr, South Coast AQMD and CARB hashave worked closely with the U.S. EPA regional office in developing contingency measures with little success.
+South Coast AQMD and CARB isare committed to meeting the Clean Air Act requirements for contingency measures, but without finalized national guidance on this complex issue, it is not a good use of resources to pursue contingency measures that may not ultimately coincide with the upcoming new guidance.